Troon-Technologies-LLC/NowWhere-Contract/docs/Technical_Document_Nowwhere.md

 - Event for Creation of Drop ->
   `pub event DropCreated(dropId: UInt64, creator: Address, startDate: UFix64, endDate: UFix64)`
   Emitted when a new Drop will be created and added to the smart Contract.

+- Event for update of Drop ->
+  `pub event DropUpdated(dropId: UInt64, creator: Address, startDate: UFix64, endDate: UFix64)`
+  Emitted when a Drop will be Updated.

 - Event for purchase Drop ->
   `pub event DropPurchased(dropId: UInt64, templateId: UInt64, mintNumbers: UInt64, receiptAddress: Address)`